Foxh0und/flawlessrhetoric/_posts/2025-05-28-Switching-From-Gnome-To-KDE-On-Fedora.md

 ---
 layout: post
-title: Switching from Gnome to KDE on Fedora Easily and Seamlessly
+title: Switching from Gnome to KDE on Fedora
 date: 2025-05-28
 description: Switch from Gnome to KDE on Fedora 42
 tag: Computers